 Does CBD oil have THC?
 Though CBD does not contain THC, it is important to know a CBD product, such as tinctures, oils, edibles, etc., may contain some THC due to both compounds being present in the cannabis plant.

 Cannabidiol (CBD) is a cannabinoid that makes up the female cannabis plant.
-Other than THC it is the most commonly studied cannabinoid.
-It differs from THC in several ways, most notably CBD is not a psychoactive substance.
+It differs from THC in several ways, most notably is that CBD is not a psychoactive substance.
 In fact CBD tends to limit the effects of THC, and as such is often considered as an anti-psychotic substance.